openid/connect/openid-4-vc-security-and-trust-1_0.md

 from abuse of her Credentials.
-This mainly means that the implementation of the selected key management and protocols must be secure, but specifically the communication protocols must be designed such that an attacker cannot exfiltrate PII.
+This mainly means that the implementation of the selected key management and protocols must be secure, but specifically the communication protocols must be designed such that an attacker cannot read (see/exfiltrate) PII.

 > **Security/Privacy Requirement P-60:** The protocol must ensure that
-> during an interaction with a Verifier, an attacker cannot exfiltrate
+> during an interaction with a Verifier, an attacker cannot read
 > PII.

 > **Security/Privacy Requirement P-70:** The protocol must ensure that
-> during an interaction with an Issuer, an attacker cannot exfiltrate
+> during an interaction with an Issuer, an attacker cannot read
 > PII.

 If an Issuer, Wallet, or Verifier is compromised, the risk for End-Users